Sector Mean Reversion on Canadian Stocks (TSX): 11.17% CAGR, +5.91% vs TSX Composite

 What We Found

-The strategy produced a slim edge over 26 years, driven by big swings in both directions.
-The cumulative picture looks similar to SPY.
-The annual picture shows why most investors wouldn't run this.
+The strategy produced a clear edge over 26 years against the local benchmark, driven by big swings in both directions.
+The annual picture shows why most investors wouldn't hold it.

 Year-by-year returns